 - April 29, 1671 – Theophilus Shatswell of Ipswich sold to Francis Jordan “my right that I had in two acres of land at the upper end of Brook Street or Hog Lane, this land I had in lieu of a house lot I had where Goodman Lord now dwells, which Mr. Ward did desire to build on and had it.”
 (Ipswich Land Records 3:188: re: Miner Descent).
 This land is further up the street from Jordan’s residence.

-- Francis Jordan died April 24, 1678, age about 68.
+- Francis Jordan died April 24, 1678, at the age of about 68.
 His will is dated the previous day and gives all his estate to his wife, Jane, to dispose of it to his children and grandchildren.
-His entire estate was valued at £262, 6s and included a house, barn and house lot, plus two acres of pasture and 4 1/2 acres planting land, of which £157 10s. was real estate: house and barn and home lot, £100.
+His entire estate was valued at £262, 6s and included a house, barn, and house lot, plus two acres of pasture and 4 1/2 acres of planting land, of which £157 10s. was real estate: house and barn and home lot, £100.
 Ipswich Land Records, 4:195, 210-11; Essex County Probate Records, 3:245-46.

-- The executor of Jane Jordan’s estate, Richard Belcher of Charlestown, sold the house and land it sat on to John Potter, for 88 pounds, Dec.
+- The executor of Jane Jordan’s estate, Richard Belcher of Charlestown, sold the house and land it sat on to John Potter, for 88 pounds, on Dec.
 22, 1708; “the messuage or tenement that was formerly Francis Jordan’s deceased,” about 2 acres, “bounded west by the lane commonly called Hog Lane (*Spring St.), and east by land of John Harris” (20: 199).
-The deed specifies “the old house and new out houses.”
-The 15 year period between the widow’s death and her executor’s sale of the house is unexplained, perhaps because one or more of her daughters continued to occupy the house.
+The deed specifies “the old house and new outhouses.”
+The 15-year period between the widow’s death and her executor’s sale of the house is unexplained, perhaps because one or more of her daughters continued to occupy the house.

-- At Hovey ‘s death, half the house and land was set off to his widow Rebecca, and the other half was sold by John Hovey to Ebenezer Hovey, April 29, 1777 (135: 122).
+- At Hovey’s death, half the house and land were set off to his widow Rebecca, and the other half was sold by John Hovey to Ebenezer Hovey on April 29, 1777 (135: 122).

 - “John H. and Izette Hovey sold the west half of the house to James Scott Jr., Oct.
 29, 1870 (812: 221).
-Asa Lord sold the east half of the house to Perley Scott, . . .
-April, 1840 (537:227).
-The ancient house, still a comfortable dwelling, is now owned by Mr. James Damon, and Mrs. Edward Damon.
+Asa Lord sold the east half of the house to Perley Scott on April 1840 (537:227).
+The ancient house, still a comfortable dwelling, is now owned by Mr. James Damon and Mrs. Edward Damon.
 The Town owned a gravel pit on the east side of the house in 1840, and used it, as long as the limits of the lot permitted.”
 (Waters)

 Francis Jordan

-Francis Jordan, born about 1610, immigrated to Ipswich, married Jane Wilson in 1635 ,and is named as an abutter in a land grant to John Perkins Jr. in 1641.
+Francis Jordan, born about 1610, immigrated to Ipswich, married Jane Wilson in 1635, and was named as an abutter in a land grant to John Perkins Jr. in 1641.
 At a court in 1650, Francis Jordan was appointed as the officer to execute corporal punishment, being allowed 20 pounds per year.”
 (Essex Court Files 1: 188.)
 Waters referred to him as the “town whipper.”

 The following is an excerpt from Abraham Hammat’s Early Inhabitants of Ipswich:

-In Francis Jordan’s will, his lot, house and barn were valued at £100.
-His entire estate was valued at £262, 6s. and included in addition, two acres of pasture and 4 1/2 acres planting land.
-The will of his widow, Jane Jordan, (who was commoner 1678) is dated Dec.
+In Francis Jordan’s will, his lot, house, and barn were valued at £100.
+His entire estate was valued at £262, 6s. and included, in addition, two acres of pasture and 4 1/2 acres of planting land.
+The will of his widow, Jane Jordan (who was a commoner in 1678), is dated Dec.
 20, 1689, and was proved Oct.
 28, 1693.
-She appoints Richard Belcher, who was probably her son-in-law, executor.
-She mentions a granddaughter, “Mary Simson, so called before marriage,” and a daughter, Jane Ward.
-She then directs her estate to be divided into six equal parts, and given to her granddaughters, Mary Belcher, Sarah George; daughters, Hannah Fowler, Mary.
-Kimball, Lydia White, each one sixth part; and one sixth part to the children of Deborah, late wife of Benjamin Goodridge, viz., Benjamin, Joseph, Daniel, Josiah.
+She appointed Richard Belcher, who was probably her son-in-law, as executor.
+She mentions a granddaughter, “Mary Simson, so-called before her marriage,” and a daughter, Jane Ward.
+She then directs her estate to be divided into six equal parts, and given to her granddaughters, Mary Belcher and Sarah George; daughters, Hannah Fowler, Mary Kimball, and Lydia White, each one-sixth part; and one-sixth part to the children of Deborah, late wife of Benjamin Goodridge, viz., Benjamin, Joseph, Daniel, Josiah.
 She mentions having paid John Kimball more than any of the rest.
 Inventory, Lieut.
 Symon Stace and John Harris, sen’r, overseers.

 Children: